 You may notice a lot of lifters using knee or elbow sleeves.
 Some lifters also prefer wraps but that's mainly a powerlifting thing, we'll just talk sleeves right now.
 Sleeves offer a little extra support to joints and also do a good job of keeping them warm.
 People with nagging injuries or those rehabbing an injury often find this especially beneficial.
-Using knee or elbow sleeves won't add miraculous numbers to your PR but they will offer a bit of extra support, keep the joint warm, and even improve proprioception, for instance you'll be more aware of knee placement during squats.
-This can all help reduce injury.
+Using knee or elbow sleeves won't add miraculous numbers to your PR but they will offer a bit of extra support, keep the joint warm, and even improve proprioception, for instance, you'll be more aware of knee placement during squats.
+This can help reduce injury.
 Overall, sleeves aren't essential but can be a useful tool.
 My personal favorite overall brand is Rehband but you'll find a lot of other great brands and types.

 Chalk may be available in your gym, if not it's something you may want to look into buying.
 The purpose of chalk is to help with grip.
 It really shines for deadlifts, especially if you are doing high volume and lifting without straps.
 Chalk ensures you can grip the bar even though you're sweating like a maniac.
 You can get powdered or liquid.
 I like buying bottles of liquid because I can easily clip it to my gym bag and it's just always there for me.

 Lifting straps are pretty much an essential piece of equipment in your toolbox if you want to increase your lifts.
-The purpose of them is to allow you to maintain your grip on the bar even if your forearms are tired or its beyond what your grip strength can manage.
+The purpose of them is to allow you to maintain your grip on the bar even if your forearms are tired or it's beyond what your grip strength can manage.
 The benefit is to be able to train beyond the limits of your grip.
-Do not use straps all the time, otherwise you'll lose out on magnificent grip strength gains.
+Do not use straps all the time, otherwise, you'll lose out on magnificent grip strength gains.
 It's also important to learn how to put them on.
-Its takes practice and you'll fumble a bit at the beginning but eventually it becomes second nature.
-People primarily use them for deadlifts and all pull portions of olympic lifts (i.e. pulling from blocks).
+It takes practice and you'll fumble a bit at the beginning but eventually, it becomes second nature.
+People primarily use them for deadlifts and all pull portions of Olympic lifts (i.e. pulling from blocks).
 They tend to come in canvas or leather.
 You'll see some with padding (unnecessary but go for it if you want).
 A simple strap is ideal and something good and sturdy that will last a long time.
 In my opinion, straps are a piece of equipment every lifter should have because every lifter outta be deadlifting.

 6. Lifting Shoes

 Lifting shoes are a bit more complicated.
 You may or may not need them.
 There will always be a ton of debate over the best type of shoes to lift in, at the end of the day it all comes down to your comfort, preference, anatomy, goals, and previous injuries.
 One thing that's universal is that you should be doing heavy squats and deadlifts in something with a solid base.
 If you don't have that, do it in your socks.
 Lifting shoes have an elevated heel and very solid bottom.
-This allows increased mobility and a secure base from which to push and are great for squats and olympic style lifts.
+This allows increased mobility and a secure base from which to push and are great for squats and Olympic style lifts.
 An elevated heel is not going to help your deadlifts so just stick to the aforementioned lifts if you get a lifting shoe.
 Personally, I always squat in weightlifting shoes because I have broken and sprained my left ankle nearly half a dozen times.
 This has resulted in major mobility problems which get corrected with an elevated shoe.
 Overall, I see lifting shoes as a great tool to help increase mobility and improve lifts.
 They aren't essential for most people but if your budget fits they can be an excellent piece of equipment.